 The Lady with the Dog is a title that I borrowed from Chekhov’s short story.
-It is a story of an affair, however, in art the dog quite often has been a symbol of fidelity.
-As you will also see below, dogs also have been symbols of status, posed as faithful companions or even fashionable accessories.
+While Chekhov’s story revolves around an affair, in the realm of art, dogs have frequently symbolized fidelity.
+As you will discover below, dogs have also been used as symbols of status, portraying loyal companions or even fashionable accessories.
 Explore the significance of dogs in women’s portraits.

 Here, two pairs of focused and sharp eyes, the lady with the dog, carefully observe us.
 The lady seems to be looking at us a little ironically, with the slightest of smiles on her lips, while the dog is mistrustful, almost leaning back into the lady’s arm for protection.
 She is a very self-assured figure.
-Ascertaining her position is simple with all available attributes: rich jewelry, a beautiful dress made of the richest of materials, the massive chair, and even the dog plays its part.
+Ascertaining her position is simple with all available attributes: rich jewelry, a beautiful dress made of the richest of materials, and a massive chair.
+Even the dog plays its part.

 It is interesting how similar the gaze of the pet is to that of his owner.
 He is a tiny lapdog of a rich lady, confirming her status but also her fidelity and virtues.
 The dress is so sumptuous that it almost lives a life of its own, becoming the striking splash of color in this otherwise austere painting.

-In this case we have a scene that, on one hand, is completely different; a painting of a happy and relaxed family.
+In this case, we have a scene that, on one hand, is completely different; a painting of a happy and relaxed family.
 On the other hand, the pose of Madame Georges Charpentier closely resembles the assured pose of Madame de Pompadour; she also confidently owns the space around her.
 It is also interesting how the dog creates a counterpoint, an extremely bored or patient one at that, to Mme Charpentier’s dress.
-The dog here is the friend of the family, its protector and ever patient member.
+The dog here is the friend of the family, protector and ever-patient member.

 Here the dog becomes a perfectly matched accessory, for example, just take a look at that collar!
 Its thin form underlined by the dramatic brushwork creates the basis of Marchesa’s elongated form.
 The painting is full of movement as if Casati stopped only for a second and is ready to storm off, looking for another adventure at any moment.